— BLURB —

 NBA on ESPN, ABC, Hanes, Verizon, T-Mobile, Chick-fil-A, Dunkin Donuts, Walgreens, Pepsi, MLS, MLB, Chicago Cubs, EA Sports, Men's Fitness, Peak Performance, Under Armour

 Ideation, content marketing, social media, digital marketing, content distribution, department management, presentations, graphics, video, writing, editing, web

-Adobe Photoshop, Illustrator, Lightroom, After Effects, Premiere, Flash, Acrobat
+Adobe Creative Suite (Photoshop, Illustrator, Premiere, After Effects, Audition, Rush, Character Animator, Premiere, Flash, Acrobat)